-He was a man who stood out in the crowd.
-You might describe him as odd since he didn't go with the flow.
+Quite frankly, he was a man who stood out in the crowd.
+You might even describe him as odd since he didn't go with the flow.
 If you had met him you would have noticed something unusual about him.
-Oh, he was an ordinary man in one sense, but in another he was extraordinary.
+Oh, he was an ordinary man in one sense, but in another he was truly extraordinary.
 His name was Enoch.